 Dear Suzanne: Since he has asked for help, this might be the perfect time to teach as well.
 Don’t just give him a handout.
 Help him set up a budget.
 It’s possible he, like so many people, has never learned how to manage money.

 Because he has come to you asking for help it’s possible he’s open to receiving your guidance as well.
 He needs to be accountable, but not in a child/parent way.
 Think of this as more of a client/counselor relationship.

 In the same way he would have to create and submit a business plan to get a business loan, have him create a personal finance plan for how he intends to use the money you lend to him, how he intends to manage his income each month and how he plans to pay you back.

 It’s time for Jake to get real about his money, and this could be the perfect opportunity you need to teach him valuable lessons.
 Not sure how or where to start?
-Pick up a copy of my book, Debt-Proof Living (most libraries have it).
+Pick up a copy of my book, Debt-Proof Living.
 I’ll teach you everything Jake needs to know!

 Please keep your comments positive, encouraging, helpful, brief,